bilal68/TODO-Application/README.md

 ```

 ### Database Config Setup
-Create new database (let's say i'm going to use mysql and my database name is **express-sequelize-api**).
 so in my **.env** file will set below parameters.
 ```
 DB_HOST=localhost               # database connection host